How Many Dimes Make a Dollar?

 Counting the Coins

 Using the value of each coin, we find the difference in a combination of coins.
-A great illustration to understanding this would be an example.
+A great illustration of this understanding would be a relevant example.

-So let’s assume that Mark found a set of coins in his pockets, and in this set of coins was a dime, two nickels, and six pennies.
+Let’s assume that Mark found a set of coins in his pocket, and this set included a dime, two nickels, and six pennies.
 This is a combination of different coins; you have to know their value to know how much he has.
 So let’s take a look.

 Now we also know that 1 penny is worth a cent, which means that 6 pennies would be worth 6 cents.